NukaGrizz/Employee-Tracker/README.md

   ## Installation

   To install download or clone the files from the repository and open them in vs code.
-Then from the root directory run 'npm init' followed by 'npm install inquirer' in the command line
+Then from the root directory run 'npm init' followed by 'npm install inquirer' 'npm install express' 'npm install mysql2' 'npm install console.table --save' in the command line

   ## Usage

-  To use this program complete the istallation instructions and from the root directory run 'node index' in the terminal command line.
-Answer all the questions and upon completion your new ReadMe.md will be created in the dist folder.
+  To use this program complete the istallation instructions and from the root directory run 'npm start' in the terminal command line.

   ## Walkthrough Video & ScreenShot